Logo

 UNI Publication

-This publication takes inspiration from Lorraine Wild’s, “Unraveling," an essay that advocates for a more open, exploratory approach to design.
+This publication takes inspiration from Lorraine Wild’s “Unraveling,” an essay that advocates for a more open, exploratory approach to design.
 Wild dives into the rising ideal of the 1990s, in which the “designer’s voice,” expressed through form, signified allegiance against the traditional role of a graphic designer.
-My approach disrupts the traditional grid systems by displacing typography, image, and quotes by prioritizing craftsmanship over rigid structure.
+Vivian-Rose Acuff’s approach disrupts the traditional grid systems by displacing typography, images, and quotes, prioritizing craftsmanship over rigid structure.

 8.5in x 11in